NDAK12006U Computational Methods in Simulation (CMIS)

 Computational methods in simulation is an important computer

-tool in many disciplines like bioinformatics, eScience, scientific
+tool in many disciplines like bioinformatics, scientific computing,

-computational biology, computer animation and many more.
-A wide
+biology, computer animation and many more.
+A wide range of problems

-range of problems can be solved using computational methods like:
+can be solved using computational methods like biomechanical

-of liquids, gasses and thin films.
-Dealing with motion of atoms and
+gasses, and thin films.
+Dealing with the motion of atoms and

 molecules using molecular dynamics.
 Computing the dynamic motion of